 Clients who receive unsatisfactory responses to complaints can request a Committee investigation.
-Committee staff completed eight investigations this quarter: Five for complaints from the 1st Quarter FY17-18 and three for complaints from the 4th Quarter of FY16-17.
-The following table provides an overview of the investigations that were conducted this quarter including findings and any recommendations for the site:
+Committee staff completed six investigations this quarter: Five for complaints from the 2nd Quarter FY17-18 and one for a complaint from the previous quarter.
+The following table provides an overview of the investigations that were conducted this quarter, including any findings and recommendations: